 Potential Risks

 All skin procedures carry risks.
 Risks for Laser Sebaceous Hyperplasia Removal include delayed healing, scarring, pigmentation changes and infection.
 Healing outcomes vary from person to person.
-For more detailed information, please refer to the Possible Risks and Complications page.

 Cost